 The Rancho California Water District (RCWD) serves the area known as Temecula / Rancho California, which includes the City of Temecula, portions of the City of Murrieta, and unincorporated areas of southwest Riverside County.
 The District’s service area is bounded on the southwest by the Santa Ana Mountains, and on the northeast by Gavilan Hills.

 The elevation of the valley floor ranges from 900 to 1,200 feet above sea level.
 However, the District pumps water to a maximum elevation of 2,850 feet for some pressure zones in its service area.
 In the surrounding foothills, the elevations range from 1,200 to 2,900 feet above sea level, with slopes often greater than 20%.
-RCWD’s current service area represents 100,000 acres, and the District has 940 miles of water mains, 36 storage reservoirs, one surface reservoir (Vail Lake), 47 groundwater wells, and 40,000 service connections.
-More than 120,000 people are served by RCWD.
+RCWD’s current service area represents 100,000 acres, and the District has 970 miles of water mains, 39 storage reservoirs, 5 storage reservoirs (recycled water), 5 wet weather storage ponds(recycled water), one surface reservoir (Vail Lake), 48 groundwater wells, and 45,000 service connections.
+More than 150,000 people are served by RCWD.

 Interactive Online Service Area Map